Jess607/The-EuRecog-Gesture-Recognition-App/README.md

 # File Description
 The folder contains:
+* `mp_hand_gesture folder` that contains the code for the gesture recognition model
-* `a data folder` that contains the original dataset and that generated after creating the clustering model that served as an input for the powerbi dashboard
+* `templates folder` that contains the html files used to create the user interface of the flask application
+* `app.py` the code for the flask application
+* `chat.py` the code for getting the result from the llm
-* `customer.ipynb` a jupyter notebook of the clustering model creation
+* `data.pickle` data used in the gesture recognition model
-* `customer_segment.pbix` the powerbi dashboard created- this should be opened with powerbi desktop
+* `gesture.names` an editable .names file used in attaching questions to gestures.
+* `welcome.mp3` the audio response generated from the llm response.

 # Licensing And Authors
-This code was created by Jessica Ogwu under the GPL-3.0 license.
+This code was created by Jessica Ogwu under the Apache 2.0 license.
 Please feel free to use the resources as you deem fit.